 WHEN PINYA MET PAPERINA

-After a period of 15 years in Madrid I returned to Mallorca in July 2012 and, in the same year, I met Albert personally.
-It was then when I finally surrendered first to his imagery and then to his holistic way of understanding art.
+After a period of 15 years in Madrid I returned to Mallorca in July 2012 and I met Albert personally the same year.
+Then I finally surrendered first to his imagery and then to his holistic way of understanding art.
 I felt I had to work with him.
 This was the beginning of our relationship artist-curator, made of informal meetings and the prospects of future collaborations.
-During on of these meetings he told me about an artist who he had known, Laurina Paperina, and had decided to organize an exhibition named Spaceballs in the gallery he was exhibiting that time, whose departed owner Ferran Cano I would like to quote in the following: “they are building a bridge between Majorca and Italy”.
-Referring to that exhibition of 2013, you may refer to my article in Nosotros (online page on contemporary art, which I collaborated with):
+During one of these meetings he told me about an artist who he had known, Laurina Paperina, and he had decided to organize an exhibition named Spaceballs at the gallery where he was exhibiting that time, whose departed owner Ferran Cano I would like to quote in the following: “they are building a bridge between Majorca and Italy”.
+Referring to that 2013exhibition, you may refer to my article in Nosotros (online page on contemporary art, which I collaborated with):

 In Paperina’s exhibition there was something of Pinya.
 Maybe they unconsciously influenced each other.
 In the meantime, I had asked Albert to participate in a project for Espacio Frágil in Madrid.
 A non-profit space that has marked an entire era in the capital of Spain.
-Laurina, too, flew in some way on Hijos de la Garmonbozia (2014).
+Somehow Laurina flew on Hijos de la Garmonbozia (2014) too.

 […] The poetry of uprooting and the representation of the evil under the form of garmonbozia, according to David Lynch’s postulates, under the form of corn as food, gives the artist the right to question himself and above all to rethink a whole series of values of today’s society, showing in a certain way, ironically, that everything is rotten and decayed; wishing to open their eyes, awakening their conscience, however, from a moderately optimistic point of view.
 Armed with great self-confidence, Pinya converts the Fragile Space, and by extension the rest of the cabin, to the red room, where the beings of the black loggia live, a sort of place in the middle of nowhere, where the notion of space-time does not exist […]

-[…] On the black and white ground (once again duality) and at the foot of that transgenic Venus, rest a series of vividly colored drawings, which actually show those situations of fear and pain […]
+[…] On the black and white ground (once again duality) and at the feet of that transgenic Venus, rest a series of vividly coloured drawings, which actually show those situations of fear and pain […]

 This post is also available in: Italian